The Optical and Infrared Are Connected: Discussion

 \section{Discussion}

-The results presented here show that for several IR-related quantities, there is little significant additional information in WISE photometry that is not already contained in optical spectroscopy.
-This result seems puzzling, given that these two wavelength regimes are dominated by different physical processes.
+We have established stable, data-driven mappings from optical spectra to the WISE photometry of SDSS galaxies, which enables us to predict fluxes and IR-derived quantities for a held-out sample down to the noise level.
+Once these mappings have been determined, there is little significant additional information in WISE photometry that is not already contained in optical spectroscopy.
+The existence of correlations between optical and IR emission has been known for a long time \citep{RiekeLebofsky1979_IR_review}, but the strength and robustness of the mapping is striking, with near-noise-level prediction at the individual-galaxy level.
+This result can seem puzzling, given that these two wavelength regimes are dominated by different physical processes.
 Therefore, the underlying physical processes must be so tightly coupled that galaxies occupy a very small subspace of the full space of possible physical configurations.
 Some of these subspaces are already known, like the fundamental plane or star-forming main sequence \citep{FaberJackson1976, DjorgovskiDavis1987_fundamental_plane, Speagle2014_SFMS}.
 Our results suggest that a broader set of galaxy properties, even AGN activity to some extent, must form a narrow fundamental hyperplane.
-Galaxies must then evolve and move on this hyperplane in ways which can be fully determined from optical spectra.
+Galaxies must then evolve and move on this narrow hyperplane in ways which can be fully determined from optical spectra.